 In September 1997, Glisson and Watkins went on trial separately for the Diop murder and were convicted based on the testimony of the car service dispatcher, Gomez, and Tavares—although Tavares gave conflicting testimony that included seeing the shooting from a window that was apparently located in a place where it was impossible to view the crime.
 Tavares identified Glisson as the shooter.
 Glisson and Watkins were convicted of second-degree murder.
 Each was sentenced to 25 years to life in prison.

 In 2003, federal authorities were investigating a Bronx narcotics gang called Sex Money and Murder, known as SMM.
-An investigator, John O’Malley, debriefed Jose Rodriguez and Gilbert Vega, both former members of the gang who had agreed to cooperate and plead guilty.
+An investigator, John O’Malley, debriefed Jose Rodriguez and Gilbert Vega, both former members of the gang who were cooperating in the investigation.
 Both independently described being involved in the robbery of a livery driver in the Bronx in late 1994 or early 1995.
 They said that they had each shot the driver and fled and neither knew whether the driver had survived or died.

-Vega and Rodriguez ultimately pleaded guilty to robbery charges based on their admissions.
+Vega and Rodriguez ultimately pled guilty to robbery charges based on their own admissions.

 In May 2012, federal prosecutors in New York received a letter from Glisson, who was serving his sentence at Sing Sing prison.
 Glisson wrote that he had heard that Diop’s killers were members of the SMM gang.
-The letter was sent to a prosecutor who had since left the U.S. Attorney’s Office and by sheer luck was handed off to O’Malley, who instantly realized that the description of the crime in Glisson’s letter matched what Rodriguez and Vega told him years earlier.
+The letter was addressed to a prosecutor who no longer was in the U.S. Attorney’s Office and by sheer luck was handed off to O’Malley, who instantly realized that the description of the crime in Glisson’s letter matched what Rodriguez and Vega told him nine years earlier.

 Glisson and Watkins were released from prison on bond in October 2012.
-On December 13, 2012, the charges against Watkins and Glisson were dismissed.
+On December 13, 2012, the charges against Glisson and Watkins were dismissed.

 – Maurice Possley